openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 @endsphinxtabset

+For details on how to build a model in OpenVINO™ Runtime, see the [Build a Model in OpenVINO™ Runtime](@ref ov_ug_build_model) section.

 OpenVINO™ Runtime model representation uses special classes to work with model data types and shapes.
 The `ov::element::Type` is used for data types.
+See the section below for representation of shapes.

 ## Representation of Shapes